The Upper Village – Church Street and Entrance to the Forest

 Church Street, Church Farm and Royal Oak

 The Old Vicarage 18th & 19th century before it was demolished.

 St. Mary’s Church and Manor House c.1906, situated to the south of Edwinstowe Hall

 The church was undergoing repairs to the steeple and weather vane.
 A lightning conductor was also being installed.

-The Manor House is one of the oldest houses in the village.
+The Manor House (Church Street) is one of the oldest houses in the village.
 Manor Farm, Edwinstowe did not have a resident local Lord of the Manor.
 It is thought that it was built for the Lord of the Manor’s Agent.
 The upper storey and the Tudor style frontage were added 150 years later.
 When more recent restorations were undertaken workmen found a very old well in the grounds.
 It was excavated and photographed before being filled in for safety reasons.

 The Manor House before the alterations

 The cottages shown above are 18th century.
 The more recent photograph below shows the end of the row which was a wheelwright’s, joiner’s workshop and builders.
 It is still owned by the same family.